ChenPeleg/react-service-locator/README.md

 # React service locator

+This version is not stable yet, I'm still working on it.

+## Features

+This utility is a simple service locator for React applications.

 This is a simple service locator for React, my goals while building this library were:

 1. To have a centered place to store all the services that my application needs.